-- What are some other causes of confusion, memory lapses, and cognitive decline?
+- Besides Alzheimer disease, what are some other causes of confusion, memory lapses, and cognitive decline?

-- Is there a way to get involved in research efforts related to Alzheimer’s Disease?
+- Is there a way to get involved in research efforts related to Alzheimer disease?

-- Is there a link between Mad Cow Disease and Alzheimer’s Disease?
+- Is there a link between mad cow disease and Alzheimer disease?

-There is no evidence at this time of any connection between Mad Cow Disease and Alzheimer’s even though some of the symptoms may appear similar.
+There is no evidence at this time of any connection between bovine spongiform encephalopathy, commonly called mad cow disease, and Alzheimer disease even though some of the symptoms may appear similar.

 Get the Mobile App